 Puebla, 25th November

 Definitely too many guys sneaking thru Taxco, all pretending to ensure security.

 We head on to Puebla, some 200 km to the east.

 Some 3h to arrive.
 The suburbs look pretty modern.

-The center – you immediately feel you’re in an great old city.
+The center – you immediately feel you’re in a great old city.

 An impression that intensifies once you arrive at the Zocalo.
 The central square with the municipality, a lot of eateries’n’watering holes and the huge cathedral.

-A baroque building – again the feeling everything is too ornated.
+A baroque building – again the feeling everything is too exuberant.
 There’s simply too much of everything.

 By the way – the incredible house with this exquisite illumination is the municipality: Not the house for gentlemen abandoned by their beloved girlfriend.
 This important institution is a little further out of the city center.

 Of course, Puebla offers more than the Zocalo.
 Sneak thru the elegant streets to discover the local specialties …